Frequently Asked Questions About Blepharoplasty

 2. How is the procedure performed?

-In blepharoplasty, incisions are made within the natural creases of the eyelids or on the inside of the eyelids.
-Your surgeon removes some of the herniated fat and excess skin and then closes the incision with very fine sutures.
-Complete removal of the fat pads underneath and above the eye should not be done because this can cause a very hollow look that can make you look even older.
-It can also cause some complications where the eyelid gapes outward or curls in.
-Many people only need excess skin removed to look younger and refreshed.
+During blepharoplasty, incisions are made within the natural creases of the eyelids or on the inside of the eyelids.
+The surgeon removes some of the herniated fat and excess skin and then closes the incision with very fine sutures.

 Back to Top